 Longer trips possible.

-INCLUDED: Six full days of guided fishing (three anglers on the boat), five nights at the lodge and two nights in Nosy Be, all meals and drinks.
+INCLUDED: Six full days of guided fishing (four anglers on the boat), five nights at the lodge and two nights in Nosy Be, all meals and drinks.

 You usually start the fishing around 7.30 am after a nice breakfast at the restaurant.
 Fishing is good close to the camp, but you can make it far and still be back by 5 pm.
 No day is the same – there are endless possibilities, just let the crew know if you have any preferences as to how you like to mix it up.
 The days travelling to and from the camp might be mostly popping, while the days at the camp might have more jigging.
 You can livebait if you want to – there are lots of billfish like marlin and sailfish around, and as many sharks as you have the strength to catch.
 If you don’t want to spend a minute not fishing, throw an X-Rap Magnum behind the boat and ask the crew for a bit of trolling as they roll out the shade roof over the boat deck for your lunch – you never know if the next day it will be wahoo sandwich.

 If that’s not enough for you, you have the opportunity to throw a day of full-blown big game fishing into the mix – a serious quest for the abundant black marlin.

 And hey – if you’re even more of a multi-species fisho and you think sleep is only for the weak, spend your evening wrestling big rays off the beach at the camp.
 So much fishing, so little time!